ymarneth/beecon/README.md

 In order to successfully run [RabbitMQ](https://www.rabbitmq.com/kubernetes/operator/tls-topology-operator) TLS needs to be setup.
 And one needs to pass the CA (Certificate Authority) to the RabbitMQ Operator.

+## OAuth2 (over Keycloak) with RabbitMQ [Y]

+In previous iterations of this project, there were some issues setting up the OAuth2 mechanism with Keycloak and RabbitMQ, since it is apparently not possible to configure RabbitMQ without https enabled.
+Even so, it would not accept a self-signed certificate, which did not allow for the sensor or the application to authenticate using the token provided by Keycloak.

+In this iteration, it will again be attempted to make this approach work, in order to manage all authentication and authorization through Keycloak, since the goal is a centralized authentication and authorization provider for a consistent token-based access control across all services.
+If RabbitMQ can still not be configured correctly, another option like Mosquitto may be tried as a Broker between the sensor messages and the application.

+The currently functional apprach using the internal backend of RabbitMQ for authentication and authorization should only be used as a fallback method.
 ## CI/CD-Pipeline (GitHub Actions) [Y]

 Continous Integration and Deployment is an essential component to effectively and reliably publish an application, especially to a container platform.
 By using these practices, a clean deployment can be guaranteed.